8 min read

 | 13-63 | zeros | Padding to 64 bytes |

-The command bytes 77 58 01 85 01 56 were what we'd been sending to the DLL.
-The DLL was wrapping them with a 7-byte header and padding to 64 bytes total.
+The 6-byte command was the exact packet we'd been handing to the DLL.
+The DLL was wrapping it in a 7-byte header and padding out to 64 bytes.

-Now we could bypass the DLL entirely: find the device by VID/PID, open it with CreateFileW, and write the full 64-byte packet with WriteFile.
+So: find the device by VID/PID, open it with CreateFileW, write the 64-byte packet with WriteFile.
+No DLL required.

-Claude updated the Zig app to communicate directly:
+Claude updated the Zig app to talk directly to the HID device:

 const NEEWER_VID: u16 = 0x0581;